mstade/markette/spec/compatibility.md

 Violets are blue.
 ```

-In PHML, the line break is recognized as intentional and tooling must respect it.
+In Markette, the line break is recognized as intentional and tooling must respect it.

 Emphasis
 --------